Eating for a Sustainable Future: Seven Tips to Reduce Your Food Footprint

 Re-usable containers

 However, my favourite old-school reusable container is the glass jar.
 Like many frugal types, I have quite a collection of jars on hand for all occasions.
-I have a particular penchant for wide-mouth jars that are easy to clean and can serve multiple purposes, over and over again.
-These jars have, on many occasions saved me from resorting to single-use plastic containers or plastic wrap.
+I have a particular penchant for wide-mouth jars, which are easy to clean and can serve multiple purposes over and over.
+These jars have, on many occasions, saved me from resorting to single-use plastic containers or plastic wrap.

 Plus … you can never have too many jars in your kitchen cupboards!

-Also, if you haven’t already done so – look at upgrading your disposable coffee cup for a more environmentally sound reusable coffee cup and you could save over 250 disposable coffee cups per year ending up in landfill.
+Also, if you haven’t already, consider upgrading your disposable coffee cup to a more environmentally sound reusable coffee cup.
+This could save over 250 disposable coffee cups per year that end up in landfills.

 Food Packaging

-Avoid pre-packaged foods as much as possible, consuming whole foods, which are less processed, require less energy to manufacture, and create less waste with unnecessary packaging.
+Avoid pre-packaged foods as much as possible, consuming whole foods that are less processed, require less energy to manufacture, and create less waste with unnecessary packaging.

-I’ve noticed supermarkets love to plastic package so many fruits and vegetables, especially, (and ironically) organic foods.
-Local farmers’ markets will rarely package up their lettuce leaves or celery in plastic, plus supporting your local farmers is beneficial for your local economy.
-You can also seek out your local wholefood supplier or market for foods such as nuts, grains, spices, and legumes, and take your own container to store your purchases.
+I’ve noticed supermarkets love to package fruits and vegetables in plastic, especially (and ironically) organic foods.
+Local farmers’ markets rarely package their lettuce leaves or celery in plastic, and supporting your local farmers benefits your local economy.
+You can also seek out your local wholefood supplier or market for foods such as nuts, grains, spices, and legumes and take your own container to store your purchases.

 Remember when our rubbish collection per household used to fit into a little metal trash can?
 I’m often surprised when I see households, week after week, with a full sulo bin with rubbish going straight into landfill.

-My personal challenge each week is to consume as little packaged food as practicable and produce the smallest amount of landfill waste as possible.
-But, hey, that’s just me.
+My personal challenge each week is to consume as little packaged food as possible and produce the smallest amount of landfill waste.
+But hey, that’s just me.

 Sensible Spending

-Buy only what you need – write a list before shopping with the intention of only purchasing what is necessary for the week, save leftovers for lunches, and freeze excess food for a later date.
+Buy only what you need.
+Write a list before shopping, intending to purchase only what is necessary for the week.
+Save leftovers for lunches and freeze excess food for later.

-Seems simple, huh?
+It seems simple, huh?
 But do you remember when we used to do this anyway?
-Before the world started turning at a tremendous rate and people began to fear that they couldn’t survive the two public holidays per year when the shops weren’t open.
+Before the world started turning at a tremendous rate, people began to fear that they couldn’t survive the two public holidays per year when the shops were closed.

-And although it is beneficial to keep an extra supply of non-perishable dry goods on hand.
-It’s also sensible to go regularly go through your pantry supplies and make use of what you have, rotate your stock, and make sure that bugs and weevils are not feasting on your supplies.
+Although it is beneficial to keep an extra supply of non-perishable dry goods on hand, it’s also sensible to regularly review your pantry supplies, use what you have, rotate your stock, and ensure that bugs and weevils are not feasting on them.

 I find my most deliciously creative meals are created with ‘what we have left in the fridge’ and fresh herbs and spices.